ManasR913/combination-search/README.md

 The general idea is of generating a randomized list of 100 10-digit combinations, and being able to use the general genetic algorithm concept of ranking by fitness, selecting for the next generation with crossover and mutation.

-Modifications can be made with the mutation probability, population size @ line 83, editing the length of the combination, and presetting the base combination.
+Modifications to alter the behavior and execution of the algorithm can be made with the mutation probability, population size @ line 83, editing the length of the combination, and presetting the base combination.

 Created for possible use in my IB Extended Essay on February 7th, 2022